VSchaepertoens/CHO_variants_glycoforms/README.md

 # Characterisation of large transgene integrations in Chinese hamster ovary cells using a bioengineered mammalian transposase

-This repository complements the publication by Marx et al (2024) (DOI link)
+This repository complements the publication by Marx et al (2024) (https://doi.org/10.1002/btpr.3524)

 ## Folders